rladies/rladiesguide/content/coordination/meetup/index.en.md

 #### Step1: What\'s your new Meetup Group\'s hometown?

-City, Country
+**City, Country (ISO2 Code)**

 #### Step 2: What will your Meetup be about?

-Category: Technology
+Meetup doesn't always show the same categories.
+But usually Technology or Data Science are displayed.
+You will be able to add R related topics in one of the steps below.

+**Category: Technology or Data Science**

 #### Step 3: What will your Meetup\'s name be?

-Name: R-Ladies City.
+Name: **R-Ladies City**.

 By default meetup will create a page with this URL `https://www.meetup.com/R-Ladies-City/` (e.g., R-Ladies Lima will create `https://www.meetup.com/R-Ladies-Lima/`).
 This URL will be changed in one of the steps below.